Expats Talk about Health Insurance and Healthcare in Panama City, Panama

 We asked expat moms who gave birth in Panama City about their experiences and advice they have for other moms to be.
 They said:

 "Don't be afraid, most medical professionals received their training in the United States.
-Panama is renowed for having the best medical care in all of Central America," explained one expat living in Panama City.
+Panama is renowed for having the best medical care in all of Central America," said one expat in Panama City.

 Are healthcare services good in Panama City?